Police Shooting: Ohio Officer Accidentally Shoots 4-year-old Girl While Aiming at Family Dog

 Reports are still speculating on why the officer’s first response was to fire at the family pet at all.
 The case is reminiscent of the fatal police shooting in Iowa, in which a police officer shot and killed a woman while aiming at her dog.

 With over 20 years of experience in cases of police misconduct, particularly police shootings, the Law Offices of Michael S. Lamonsoff is uniquely qualified to represent the victims of cases like this.
 If you or a loved one has been involved in a police shooting or has been injured due to police misconduct, call us immediately at (212) 962-1020.
-Your initial consultation is absolutely free and will help you weigh your options on how to move forward after such a traumatizing event.
+Your initial consultation with our personal injury lawyers is absolutely free and will help you weigh your options on how to move forward after such a traumatizing event.